Our Services

 Helpful Resources

-There are several factors to consider if your IBD treatment seems to be failing: immune adaptation, shifts in inflammation pathways, underdosing, or noninflammatory causes like IBS overlap or infection, best confirmed with stool and blood tests, scopes or imaging, and therapeutic drug monitoring.
+If your IBD treatment is failing, several factors may be at play: immune adaptation, shifting inflammation pathways, underdosing, or noninflammatory causes like IBS overlap or infection.
+Diagnosis is best confirmed with stool and blood tests, scopes or imaging, and therapeutic drug monitoring.

-New advanced options include multiple biologic classes and oral targeted therapies such as anti-integrin and IL-23 inhibitors, JAK inhibitors, and S1P modulators, used within personalized treat-to-target plans; see the complete guidance below for urgent red flags, dose optimization, and how to choose next steps with your doctor.
+Advanced options now include multiple biologic classes and oral targeted therapies such as anti-integrin and IL-23 inhibitors, JAK inhibitors, and S1P modulators—used within personalized treat-to-target plans.
+Review the full guidance below for urgent red flags, dose optimization, and how to choose next steps with your doctor.

 If your inflammatory bowel disease (IBD) treatment doesn't seem to be working anymore, you are not alone.
 Many people with Crohn's disease or ulcerative colitis go through periods where medications lose effectiveness.
 It can feel frustrating, confusing, and even discouraging.